oppia/oppia-android/wiki/Oppia-Android-Code-Coverage.md

 #

 This section highlights files that have failed to meet the minimum coverage percentage.
 Any file that does not meet the minimum threshold percentage is considered to have a failing status.
-The minimum threshold is set to a standard value (currently as 70%) and displayed alongside the status for each file.
+The minimum threshold is configured to a standard value, as specified in [CoverageReporter.kt](https://github.com/oppia/oppia-android/blob/develop/scripts/src/java/org/oppia/android/scripts/coverage/reporter/CoverageReporter.kt), and this value is shown alongside the status for each file.

 Files with overridden coverage thresholds are indicated by an asterisk (*) and include the specific required percentage.